benhj/arrow/README.md

 ## Maps <a name="maps"></a>

-The Map type can be used like its namesake in C++ but permits multi-variant storage and can only be keyed on strings:
+The map type can be used like its namesake in C++ but permits multi-variant storage and can only be keyed on strings:

 ```
 ;;; A map is created the first time an element is inserted